kilimanj4r0/movie-recsys/report/README.md

 ## Introduction

 The goal of the recommender system is to suggest some movies to the user based on users features and favorite movies.
-We can approach this problem as a top-$k$ recommendation task, where model will recommend $k$ movies for the user and recommendations will be sorted by score.
+We can approach this problem as a top-`k` recommendation task, where model will recommend `k` movies for the user and recommendations will be sorted by score.
 Since we have data about time (timestamps in seconds) in our interactions dataset (`u.data`) we can use *collaborative filtering* (presented below).
 As a subdirection, I choosed model-based approach.

 ![Collaborative filtering](https://miro.medium.com/v2/resize:fit:4800/format:webp/0*2huiFTsBStKKkaWb.png)